FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 ## Theme

-There’sno accounting for tastes, which is why FreshRSS offers eight official themes:
+There’s no accounting for tastes, which is why FreshRSS offers eight official themes:

 * *Blue Lagoon* by **Mister aiR**
 * *Dark* by **AD**